-- 3.51 As Plagiarism is a type of cheating it is also defined by the University as the attempt to gain an unfair advantage in an assessment by gaining credit for work of another person or by accessing unauthorised material relating to assessment. - 3.52 For Plagiarism this includes the use of the work of other students, past or present, or substantial and unacknowledged use of published material presented as the student's own work.
-It includes the following: - the extensive use of another person's material without reference or acknowledgement; - the summarising of another person's material by changing a few words or altering the order of presentation without reference or acknowledgement; - the substantial and unauthorised use of the ideas of another person without acknowledgement; - copying the work of another student with or without the student's knowledge or agreement; - deliberate use of commissioned material which is presented as one's own, including the use of essay writing services; - the unacknowledged quotation of phrases from another's work.

-- 3.53 All written coursework assignments must be submitted in electronic format via the University's plagiarism detection software.
-This should be used in conjunction with other means of detection to analyse assessment submissions in all modules where text based plagiarism may be an issue. - 3.54 Any suspected case of plagiarism will be referred in the first instance by the member of academic staff concerned to the Chair of a Plagiarism Panel constituted in the relevant academic School.
-(See Plagiarism Procedure). - 3.55 Marks which have been capped as a result of a decision by a Plagiarism Panel will be carried forward in subsequent attempts and will appear on the student transcript.
+- 3.51 As Plagiarism is a type of cheating it is also defined by the University as the attempt to gain an unfair advantage in an assessment by gaining credit for work of another person, reusing work the student has previously submitted for assessment (self-plagiarism) unless approved by the programme leader through deliberate programmatic design, or by accessing unauthorised material relating to assessment. - 3.52 For Plagiarism this includes the use of the work of other students, past or present, the student's own prior assessed work (see Regulation 3.51) or substantial and unacknowledged use of published material presented as the student's own work.
+It includes the following: - the extensive use of another person's material without reference or acknowledgement; the summarising of another person's material by changing a few words or altering the order of presentation without reference or acknowledgement; - the substantial and unauthorised use of the ideas of another person without acknowledgement; - copying the work of another student with or without the student's knowledge or agreement; - deliberate use of commissioned material which is presented as one's own, including the use of essay writing services; - the unacknowledged quotation of phrases from another's work. - 3.53 All written coursework assignments must be submitted in electronic format via the University's plagiarism detection software.
+This should be used in conjunction with other means of detection to analyse assessment submissions in all modules where text-based plagiarism may be an issue. - 3.54 Any suspected case of plagiarism will be considered as a breach of academic integrity and referred in the first instance by the member of academic staff concerned to the Chair of an Academic Integrity Panel constituted in the relevant academic School.
+(See Student Academic Integrity Procedure). - 3.55 Marks which have been capped as a result of a decision by an Academic Integrity Panel will be carried forward in subsequent attempts and will appear on the student transcript.